coolbutuseless/colourmebad/README.md

 ![](https://img.shields.io/badge/cool-useless-green.svg)
 <!-- badges: end -->

-`colourmebad` provides some tools for finding pronouncable approximations to hex colours.
+`colourmebad` provides some tools for finding pronounceable approximations to hex colours.

 These tools will be handy if you ever have to memorise a set of hex